Elfrid Payton: Osos de Manatí (2023)

 On March 31, 2023, Payton signed with Osos de Manatí of the Puerto Rican league.

 Indiana Mad Ants (2023–2024)

 On September 29, 2023, Payton signed with the Indiana Pacers, but was waived a day later.
 On October 15, he signed with the Cairns Taipans for a single game as an 'emergency replacement' player and came off the bench against the Toronto Raptors in a NBLxNBA preseason game.

 On October 28, 2023, Payton joined the Indiana Mad Ants.
-During the 2023–24 season, Payton led the NBA G League in assists per game and earned All–NBA G League Third Team honors, helping the Mad Ants reach the 2024 playoffs.
+During the 2023–24 season, he led the NBA G League in assists per game and earned All–NBA G League Third Team honors, helping the Mad Ants reach the 2024 playoffs.
 On October 3, 2024, as a result of Payton signing a training camp deal with the New Orleans Pelicans, the Mad Ants traded his rights to the Birmingham Squadron for the rights to Landers Nolley II.